simCecca/cytoscape-blink/README.md

   isAPercentage: boolean; // // specifies whether the width to add is in percentage or in absolute value => default false };
-duration?: number; // duration for each blink => default 1000 milliseconds times?: number; // not implemented for now number of blinks for every node/edge => default 3 not implemented for now selectAtTheEnd?: boolean; // if at the end of the blinking the nodes and edges are to be selected => default false
+duration?: number; // duration for each blink => default 1000 milliseconds times?: number; // number of blinks for every node/edge => default 3
+selectAtTheEnd?: boolean; // if at the end of the blinking the nodes and edges are to be selected => default false

 ```